B1Z0N/cpp-dev-resources/README.md

-# cpp-dev-tools
+# cpp-dev-resources
 Collection of useful c++ development tools, and resources to learn them.
+Some author thoughts about the way of c++ developer.